Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Model specification

 \subsubsection{Prior for $\Omega_1=\{A,\mathbf{\alpha},\mathbf{\delta}\}$}

 We propose a diagonal structure for the $A$ matrix, meaning that a specific causal coefficient at time $t$ will only depend on its own past value plus a white noise and not on the past values of other VAR coefficients.
 This assumption seems reasonable in terms of brain connectivity, where the dynamic of a particular causal input can be assumed to be driven by its own trajectory and not by that of other causal or auto-causal inputs.
-To satisfy the conjugacy condition of stated in Section \ref{Conjugate Exponential}, we place a Gaussian prior on each diagonal entry of the $A$ matrix:
+To satisfy the conjugacy condition explained in details in Appendix A, We place a Gaussian prior on each diagonal entry of the $A$ matrix:

 where $\alpha_i$ is the hyperparameter variance of the specific diagonal element $A_{ii}$ whose distribution will be discussed below.
 We choose to impose a conservative prior for $A$ by setting each location hyperparameter $\{m_{A_{ii}}\}_{i=1}^{k}$ to $0.9$.